top of page

 2012: The LF-IV 800CH

-We reengineered and readopted many of the field proven elements of the LF-III sealer in the new LF-IV 800CH sealer.
-By merging pre-fold and skiving and by merging burner and final fold into individual sections, we obtained a compact two section sealer.
+We've reengineered and readopted many of the field-proven elements of the LF-III sealer in the new LF-IV 800 sealer.
+By merging pre-fold and skiving and by merging burner and final fold into individual sections, we obtained a compact two-section sealer.
 The resulting product delivers more output, allows for additional sleeve format flexibility and guarantees minimal dust contamination, decreased maintenance and lower energy consumption.
-The LF-IV 800CH was made available for purchase in Q2 of 2012.
+The LF-IV 800 was launched in Q2 of 2012.

 bottom of page